 In addition to dispatching services, Emergency Communications maintains and supports the digital radio system and the Next Generation 911 phone system, both of which are used by all police, fire, EMS and public works departments within the county.

 The Department's Radio and Technology Division maintains and supports the newly upgraded digital radio system and 12 transmitter/cell tower sites located within St. Charles County.
-This division consists of three full-time employees, including Division Manager and two technicians.
+This division consists of five full-time employees, including Division Manager and four technicians.